 Some patterns become social constructs.
 The modern theory of groups was written down long after many mathematicians and others had effectively used the group pattern in solving problems.
 After it was written down more people could use the pattern and proofs became shorter and more proofs were possible because people shared the body of knowledge governing groups.
 You might say that math is a purely a collection of explicit patterns.

 Math specializes in patterns that admit no exceptions.
 Such patterns are a limiting case of patterns that were probably critical in the arms race between predators and prey that began around the Cambrian explosion about 500 million years ago.
 There was certainly parasitic activity long before this but such relationships were established genetically and not in the nervous system, as there was previously little nervous system.
 When the predator and prey could see each other and they had a combinatorial nervous system it was possible and incumbent for each to recognize the other.
 There are at least these advantages of neural learning over genetic learning:

 Few species have a theory of mind. (only primates?)
 Most (all?) vertebrates have elaborate pattern abilities.
 This indicates that our genes provide support for theory of mind.
-Perhaps it is merely that our brain is bigger but I suspect otherwise.
+Perhaps it is merely that our brain has more neurons, but I suspect otherwise.

 I think we will get general AI but that it will take a long time and come in many stages.
 Many problems that are now solved were once ascribed to the realm of AI.
 When they are solved they are no longer ascribed to AI.
 “AI” seems to refer to those problems we have not solved.
 I think that the logicians, Bayesians, connectionists and genetic programmers will all contribute to the solution, as well as several schemes not yet invented.
 Alas I think that good AI will be an unholy mess.